 Take a few moments to travel back in time with us in this video of Czech Christmas in 1965….

 What memories do you have?
-We’d love if you share in our comments section.
+We’d love it if you shared in our comments section.